-- One member shall be experienced in low-income energy policy matters or (11)low-income residential weatherization.
-One member shall have experience in environmental management, appointed by the Speaker of the House of Representatives. - (12)One member shall be experienced in the petroleum industry.
+- One member shall be knowledgeable in the finance, business development, (10)or technology development of energy-related business; One member shall have experience in energy research and development, to be appointed by the President Pro Tempore of the Senate. - (11)One member shall be experienced in low income energy policy matters or low income residential weatherization.
+One member shall have experience in environmental management, to be appointed by the Speaker of the House of Representatives. - (12)One member shall be experienced in the petroleum industry.
 One member shall have experience in the biofuels industry, to be appointed by the President Pro Tempore of the Senate."